Economy of Cebu

-The economy of the Province of Cebu is the largest in the Philippines according to the Philippine Statistics Authority.
-In 2019, the Cebuano economy peaked at $6 billion, making it the largest in the nation.
+The economy of the Province of Cebu is the 2nd largest in the Philippines according to the Philippine Statistics Authority.
+In 2021, the Cebuano's combined economy peaked at P869.9 billion, making it the 2nd largest in the nation next to Laguna P922.3.

-According to COA, Cebu has been currently reigning as one of the most populous province and the most richest province in the region for 8 consecutive times.
+According to COA, Cebu has been currently reigning as one of the most populous province and the richest province in the region for 8 consecutive times.